UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/DSH_Cluster.md

 ## Data storage

-Our clusters have local parallel filesystems consisting of your home where you can write data.
-They may also have local storage on the compute node that can be used during your job.
+Our cluster have local parallel filesystem consisting of your home where you can write data.
+Each user has 50GB of local storage available.
+This is not a hard quota, so technically you can keep writing files once reached that amount but we and encourage you to keep its usage within the limits stablished out of consideration for other cluster users.
+We are continuously monitoring disk usage.
+If you need more storage for particular circumstances, please contact us at rc-support@ucl.ac.uk.

-Home
+### Home

 Every user has a home directory.
 This is the directory you are in when you first log in.

-    Location: /home/<username>
+    Location: /hpchome/<UCL_username>@IDHS.UCL.AC.UK
     May also be referred to as: ~, $HOME.

 Many programs will write hidden config files in here, with names beginning with . (eg .config, .cache).
 You can see these with ls -al.

-## Tips for use
+#### Tips for use

 - Use different directories for different jobs.
 Do not write everything to the same place.
 - Clear up your work directory after your jobs.
 Keep the files you need, archive or delete the ones you do not.